A. Coursework Requirements

 A7.
 Workshops and Required Meetings

-During the first 3 years there are several workshop or other meeting requirements that must be met in order to advance to candidacy once the comprehensive exams have been successfully completed:
+During the first 3 years in the program, attendance to several workshops or other meetings is required in in order to advance to candidacy once the comprehensive exams have been successfully completed:

 1st year Colloquium requirement

-All 1st-year students must register for and attend the SLAT colloquium every Friday.
+All 1st-year students must register for and attend the SLAT colloquium every Friday in Fall and Spring.

 1st year meeting

-On a Friday in March (typically on the last Friday before Spring Break), SLAT will schedule a meeting for the 1st year students and the SLAT program director and graduate advisor.
-During this meeting the director and graduate advisor will offer students perspective on the next step in the program, now that the qualifying exam has been completed.
+On a Friday in March (typically on the last Friday before Spring Break), SLAT will schedule a meeting for all 1st year students.
+It is led by the SLAT program director and graduate advisor.
+During this meeting the director and graduate advisor will offer students advice on the next step in the program, now that the qualifying exam has been completed.

 A8.
 Auditing Courses